-Crash helmets approved by the Snell Foundation with Snell sticker 2010-2015 or later Special Application (SA10SA2015), or by the SFI with a SFI Sticker 31.1a for open faced helmets and a SFI sticker 31.2a for closed faced.
+- 1. Crash helmets approved by the Snell Foundation with Snell sticker 2015 or later Special Application (SA2015), or by the SFI with a SFI Sticker 31.1a for open faced helmets and a SFI sticker 31.2a for closed faced.
 NOTE: Snell M rating is not allowed for Time Trial and Hillclimb events.
 The back of each driver's helmet should be labeled with a minimum of the driver's name.
-Full face helmets are required when not using a DOT-approved windshield.

-EFFECTIVE IN 2023 full face helmets for all drivers shall be required.
-SA2020 open face helmets will be exempted until the first full PHA season that SA2025 full face helmets are available if both of the following conditions are met:
+Full face helmets for all drivers are required.
+SA2020 open face helmets will be exempted until the first full PHA season that SA2025 full face helmets are available if both of the following conditions are met: - a.

-- a.
 Proof of purchase (e.g. a receipt) is provided showing that the SA2020 open face helmet was purchased prior to March 5, 2022, and - b.
-The car driven has a DOT approved windshield. - 2.
-The use of a head and neck support system is STRONGLY RECOMMENDED highly recommended.
-EFFECTIVE IN 2023 the use of a head and neck support system (SFI 38.1 or FIA 8858-2010) shall be required. - 3.
+The car driven has a DOT approved windshield. - The use of a head and neck support system is STRONGLY RECOMMENDED.
+EFFECTIVE IN 2024 tThe use of a head and neck support system (SFI 38.1, FIA 8858-2002 or FIA 8858-2010) shall-be is required.
+Head and neck support devices with expiration dates will expire on December 31st of the labeled expiration date's year. - 3.
 Accident damaged helmets should be sent by the driver or his or her representative to the Snell Memorial Foundation, 3628 Madison Ave., North Highland, CA. 95660 (ph.)
 916-331-5073 (attn.
 Edward B. Becker).
 Details of the accident should be included.
 Freon based total loss helmet cooling systems are not allowed.
 Gloves made of leather and/or accepted fire resistant material containing no holes. - C. Socks made of accepted fire resistant material. - D. Face coverings (balaclavas) of accepted fire resistant material for drivers with beards or mustaches.
 Hair protruding from beneath a driver's helmet shall be completely covered by fire resistant material.
 As an alternative to balaclavas, a full helmet skirt of accepted fire resistant material may be used.
 Balaclavas are required for open face helmets.
-Double-layer balaclavas are STRONGLY RECOMMENDED recommended.
+Double-layer balaclavas are STRONGLY RECOMMENDED.
 If balaclavas are used voluntarily, they shall be of accepted fire resistant material.
-The bottom of the face coverings should be tucked into the collar of the drivers suit. - E. Goggles or face shields (eye protection), preferably made of new impact resistant materials, for drivers of open cars- Face shields (and a full face helmet) are required when not using a DOT-approved windshield.
+The bottom of the face coverings should be tucked into the collar of the drivers suit. - E. Goggles or face shields (eye protection), preferably made of new impact resistant materials, for drivers of open cars.
+Face shields (and a full face helmet) are required when not using a DOT-approved windshield.
 Eyeglasses and safety glasses do not qualify as eye protection.

-Requirements: Open Car Closed Car DOT Windshield Not a DOT Windshield DOT Windshield Not a DOT Windshield Full Face Helmet Face Shield Down Face Shield Down Eye Protection STRONGLY RECOMMENDED Face Shield Down Open Face Helmet Goggles Not Allowed Eye Protection STRONGLY RECOMMENDED Not Allowed
+Requirements: Open Car Closed Car

+DOT Windshield Not a DOT Windshield DOT Windshield Not a DOT Windshield

+Full Face Helmet Face Shield Face Shield Down Eye Protection Face Shield

+Down STRONGLY Down

+RECOMMENDED

+Open Face Helmet Goggles Not Allowed Eye Protection Not Allowed

+- STRONGLY

+RECOMMENDED